Skip to content ↓

 STEAM in Science

-In Years 7 and 8 a Science club is run by staff and supported by post 16 students in the Autumn and Spring terms.
-Students are invited to attend and experience a number of practical activities that are linked to everyday applications of science..
-Year 7 students attend a trip to Whipsnade Zoo and this is linked to the science curriculum and teaches them about how animals and plants adapt to their habitats.
+In addition to this, Year 7 students are invited to a Science club run by staff and supported by post 16 students in the Autumn and Spring terms.
+Students are invited to attend and experience a number of practical activities that are linked to everyday applications of science.
+Year 7 students also take part in a science fair in the spring term in which they are asked to research and present an aspect of science interesting to them.
+The Year 8 cohort take part in the science department’s curriculum enrichment day in which they learn about using scientific principles to escape a Desert Island.
+Year 7 students attend a trip to Whipsnade Zoo and this is linked to the science curriculum and teaches them about conservation and how animals and plants adapt to their habitats.

-In Year 10 students take part in the Live Operating Theatre, seeing concepts from the Biology classroom in real life.
+In Year 10 students take part in the Live Operating Theatre, learning more about anatomy first hand and applying this to the GCSE curriculum.
+A team of science students also take part in the MBDA Glider Challenge.
 At Key Stage 5 all science subjects offer students Olympiads to stretch and challenge them.
 Each department also runs specific activities including Physics and Biology in Action and a Spectroscopy session for chemists.
 These are all done at universities in London.

 KS3